somatonic/MarkupSimpleNavigation/README.md

 function hookGetListClass(HookEvent $event){
     $child = $event->arguments('page'); // current rendered child page
     $class = $event->arguments('class'); // the class string already present

-    // any API check on that child if($child->id == 1001){
+    // any check on that child to set your custom class if($child->id == 1001){
         $event->return .= " yourclass"; // add your custom class to the existing
     }